-There is also the occasional odd exception such as Golden Nugget Online, which is prohibited by law from accepting NBA wagers due to the owner also having an interest in the Houston Rockets.
+There is also the occasional odd exception such as Golden Nugget Online, which is prohibited by law from accepting wagers on any NBA games involving the Houston Rockets due to the owner also having an interest in the Houston Rockets.

 How to Bet on the NBA Online

 If you have ever placed wagers at a retail sportsbook in the real world, you won’t have too much trouble getting situated the first time you bet on the NBA online.
 Everything is the same for the most part aside from the obvious difference that it all takes place online.